THE VOLGA GERMANS IN PORTLAND

 Bonny Slope Grocery

-The Bonny Slope Grocery was located on the corner of NW Laidlaw road and NW Thompson.
-The store was owned by Fred Roth who was born January 4, 1891 in Hussenbach, Russia.
-Fred arrived in the United States in 1911 and was married in Yellowstone County, Montana on September 3rd of that year.
+The Bonny Slope Grocery was on the corner of NW Laidlaw Road and NW Thompson.
+The store was owned by Fred Roth, born January 4, 1891, in Hussenbach, Russia.
+Fred arrived in the United States in 1911 and married in Yellowstone County, Montana, on September 3rd.
 Fred moved to Portland after 1948 and initially opened a grocery store on SE Holgate before relocating to Bonny Slope.

 Although suburban development has erased the boundaries of early settlements, Bonny Slope was a self-sufficient community at one time.
 A small grocery store, a barber shop, a church and a malt shop were located at the intersection of Laidlaw and Thompson.
 The Bonny Slope Community Club and Bonny Slope Park were established on Thompson, and a general store operated in the building that still stands at the corner of South and Thompson up until the mid-90s.
 The country between Bonny Slope and Cedar Mill was forest and farms. - Virginia Bruce